 - Heat the oil on high heat in a large saute pan.
 Add the peppers and onions to the pan and saute until browned in places, yet still crisp.
 Your pan will need to be very hot to do this.
 Add the cooked vegetables to the crock pot with the chicken.

 - Serve with tortillas, sour cream (optional), salsa, and lime wedges.
 Omit the tortillas and sour cream for Whole30.
-For Paleo use tortilla recipe above.
-Omit the tortillas for Gluten-Free.
+For Paleo use tortilla recipe linked to above.

 Keywords: Healthy, Slow Cooked